acmumn/website/content/events/2022-04-12-pl-workshop-3.md

 Ever thought about implementing your own programming language?
 Look no further!
-This workshop will explore how to do so with a presentation followed by a live programming session, building off of the previous workshops.
+This workshop will explore how to do so with a presentation followed by a live programming session, building off of the previous workshops. **Prior attendance is NOT required!**

 ## When will we be meeting?